Posted on 25 mins read

 Consider a function only accepting the concrete type *os.File instead of the io.Writer interface.
 Now try swapping out the os.File implementation in a test environment, you’ll have a hard time vs mocking this using a struct that has the relevant interface methods.

 Unless there is a good reason to, you should return concrete types instead of interfaces.
-This is because an interface has a tendendency to add an unnecessary layer of indirection for consumers of your package (although we’ll discover a few valid scenarios where returning an interface is more appropriate).
+This is because an interface has a tendency to add an unnecessary layer of indirection for consumers of your package (although we’ll discover a few valid scenarios where returning an interface is more appropriate).

 Below is an example of what I mean by indirection.
-We have a function foo that returns the interface fooer, and yet we want to access a field on the underlying type of the interface (which we can see is a S struct type):
+We have a function foo that returns the interface Fooer, and yet we want to access a field on the underlying type of the interface (which we can see is a S struct type):

 package main